Great Bedwyn is a small village on the Kennet & Avon Canal and River Dun in Wiltshire.

 The Canal & River Trust provides 22 mooring spaces in the area, both above and below Church Lock.
 Above the lock, the mooring site extends for approximately 210m and provides space for 12 craft moored on the off-side bank.

-We have recently undertaken works on this site to install new mooring jetties, which are spaced at 5 metre intervals along the moorings.
+Work has been undertaken on this site to install mooring jetties with a GRP honeycomb surface, which are spaced at 5 metre intervals along the moorings.

 The mooring site is in the village of Great Bedwyn, between Hungerford, six miles away, and Marlborough, seven miles away.

 Great Bedwyn village has a post office, general stores, pubs and a payphone.
 Further amenities can be found in the nearby towns of Marlborough and Hungerford.